Coronavirus steals a chef’s sense of taste, and there’s no telling when it might come back

 That uncertainty — plus the deprivation of a pleasure as basic as enjoying food — has driven thousands to Facebook support groups.
 Some are seeking out specialists in olfactology, until now a relatively niche field, as they try to cope with a loss few knew they could suffer.

-“Other viruses have also been shown to do this,” said Fabio de Rezende Pinna, an otolaryngologist at the University of São Paulo.
+“Other viruses have also been shown to do this,” said Fábio de Rezende Pinna, an otolaryngologist at the University of São Paulo.
 “But what surprises us is the high prevalence, and that people aren’t getting better.”
 Five percent might not seem like many, he said.
-But in a country where nearly 5 million have been infected, “it’s a lot of people,” he said.
+But in a country approaching 5 million infections, “it’s a lot of people,” he said.
 “A lot.”

 Scientists describe flavor as a finely harmonized duet of taste and smell.
 Taste is the blunter of the two, capable of discerning sweet, sour, bitter, salty and umami.
 But the melody, the subtleties — that all comes from smell.
 Aroma differentiates lime from lemon.
 It calls forth the robustness of coffee, the floral notes in wine.